 Choose a Solar Set up to Suit your Lifestyle

-After calculating your and/or your family’s daily watt-hour usage, you can figure out which DELTA or RIVER power station and the number of solar panels is most suited to your needs.
+After calculating your and/or your family’s daily watt-hour usage, you can figure out which DELTA or River 2 power station and the number of solar panels is most suited to your needs.

 Below is a handy table demonstrating the supporting solar input for each portable power station and the number of solar panels needed for each unit according to their solar input.

 |EcoFlow 60W Solar Panel||EcoFlow 110W Solar Panel||EcoFlow 160W Solar Panel||EcoFlow 220W Bifacial Solar Panel||EcoFlow 400W Solar Panel|